RTIInternational/researchnet/README.md

 Getting Started
 ----------------
-`docker-compose up` to start the docker containers.
-Your application will be available.
+Type this `docker-compose up` to start the docker containers.
+Your application will be available via docker IP address.
 If you want to run this outside of docker, just make sure that you have an entry for `db` that points to your postgressql database and `mongo` to your mongo database.
+When you have all of that set up you can run `python manage.py runserver_plus 0.0.0.0:8000 --settings=config.settings.local`

 Front-end assets
 ----------------